pydata/xarray/doc/indexing.rst

 Positional indexing on a dataset is not supported because the ordering of dimensions in a dataset is somewhat ambiguous (it can vary between different arrays).
-However, you can do normal indexing with labeled dimensions:
+However, you can do normal indexing with dimension names:

 .. ipython:: python